mtorpey/journey/final.md

 This document contains instructions for preparing a "legacy" version of the board game _Journey Through Europe_.
 By "legacy", we mean an extended version of the game that changes each time you play, permanently affecting the rules, board and story.

-Preparation mainly consists of writing cards and labels and sealing them in envelopes for the players to open at the appropriate times.
-The rules are not revealed to players at the beginning, but are added gradually over about 10 games.
+Preparation mainly consists of preparing cards and labels and sealing them in envelopes for the players to open at the appropriate times.
+The rules are not revealed to players at the beginning, but are added gradually over about 12 games.

 If you want to play without spoilers, **stop reading now**.
 Ask a friend who doesn't want to play, or who doesn't care about spoilers, to follow these instructions for you.

+Michael Torpey, 2019

+mctorpey@gmail.com